 Reindeer derive their caloric energy during the journey from the carrots provided for them by the children at each household, which are conventionally left out next to cookies for Santa himself.
 During the remainder of the year, the reindeer fulfill their far more meager caloric requirements by eating lichens and moss in the forest.

 I begin with the caloric efficiency of a reindeer, and would like to acknowledge Evan Sherwin for providing the core facts in this section.
-Evan is a consultant at Lumina Decision Systems with some applied experience modeling greenhouse gas emissions from livestock.
+Evan was a consultant at Lumina Decision Systems with some applied experience modeling greenhouse gas emissions from livestock.
+He is now a Post Doc Scholar in Energy Resources and Engineering at Stanford.
 As a point of comparison, Pagan et al (2005) found that a horse has a 57% efficiency of utilization of digestible energy for work above rest.
 Incorporating rest energy, according to Saunders (2007) this efficiency is about 25%, which would be the appropriate number to use here.
 Thus, to perform the 4e+22 kWh of work during the trip, the reindeer must consume about 16e+22kWh = 2.4e+26 Calories (kilocalories), equivalent to about 4e+24 carrots.

 According to the Canadian GHC model, Hutchinson (2010), the annual GHG emissions from manure is 62 kgCO2e/yr (kilograms of CO2 equivalent per year), 5 for a goat.
 Farts are 378 and 105 kgCO2e/yr for horses and goats respectively.
 Ottaway (2012) reports that a typical horse consumes 15-25,000 Calories/day.
 Extrapolating from these, I will estimate that GHG emissions from reindeer manure amounts to slightly less than 0.01 gCO2e per Calorie consumed, and methane from farts to be around 0.03 gCO2e/yr per Calorie consumed.
 Given the 2.4e+26 Calories consumed during the trip, this amounts to about 1e+22 kgCO2e of GHG emissions from manure and flatulence combined.